 Reduction of Single-Use Plastic

 We have made considerable effort to limit single-use plastic throughout the school starting in the coffee shop and extending to the classrooms.
-The kitchen and housekeeping departments have been challenged to implement ways in which they can reduce and recycle any plastic that is used.
+Every department in the school, ranging from Food Services to housekeeping, has been given the challenge reduce, reuse and recycle and implement ways in which their systems and processes are sustainable over time.

 Plastic Recycling Centre

-We now have plastic grinders, a washer, a plastic sheet press, an extrusion machine, and a vacuum mould.
-These machines will enable us to teach students the full scope of taking discarded plastics and turning them into useful products.
+We have invested in plastic grinders, a washer, a plastic sheet press, an extrusion machine and a vacuum mold.
+These machines have enabled us to teach students the full scope of taking discarded plastics and turning them into useful products.

 After meeting representatives from the Scholars of Sustenance, our Food Service Committee felt compelled to support the good work the foundation is doing.
 We have now committed to making food donations to underprivileged people in both private and government care facilities such as foster homes.
 Did you know?
 HeadStart lunch food scraps are collected by a farmer and fed to pigs so that no food goes to waste.